ncosd/food-pantry-app/README.md

 >     firebase target:apply hosting app _projectid_
 >     firebase target:apply hosting admin _projectid_-admin

-After login and configuring a project (on the spark plan) clone the repo:
+After login and configuring a project (on the spark plan) clone the repo, or if you plan on contributing by writing code, fork the repo, and then clone your fork.
+The instructions for cloning the repo are given below.

     git clone git@github.com:ncosd/food-pantry-app.git
     cd web/functions && npm install